pschool-in/curriculum/content/science/water-1.md

 1. Pure water has no shape, colour, taste or smell and is transparent.

 2. Air also consists of water vapours.
-As a result of it, glass holding ice forms droplets of water on its outside surface.
+As a result, glass holding ice forms droplets of water on its outside surface.

 ### New words!

 1. Transparent: Something that you can see through.

-2. Transluscent: Something you can partially see through.
+2. Translucent: Something you can partially see through.

 3. Opaque: Something you cannot see through.

-## Activites
+## Activities

 ### True or False: